ajbermudezh22/cub3D/README.md

 # cub3D

 ## The Project
-- to create a 3D graphical representation of the inside of a maze
-- from a first-person perspective
-- by using ray-casting principles
+This Project aims to create a dynamic 3d maze which is displayed from a first-person perspective.
+The ray-casting principles are implemented.

 ## Project Requirements
 - Smooth Management of the window